MicrosoftDocs/sql-docs/azure-sql/database/ledger-create-a-single-database-with-ledger-enabled.md

 > The below example uses the immutability period value of 1 day.
 In a production environment, you should use a much larger value.

 > [!NOTE]
 > Once database digests begin to be uploaded to the storage account, you will not be able to delete the storage account until the immutability policy expires.
-Setting the immutability policy can be skipped if you plan to clean-up resources immediatly after this QuickStart.
+Setting the immutability policy can be skipped if you plan to clean-up resources immediately after this QuickStart.

 For more information about time-based retention policy for containers, see [Configure immutability policies for containers](/azure/storage/blobs/immutable-policy-configure-container-scope).